 The Whisper, The Storm and The Light in Between

-In her debut collection, The Whisper, The Storm and The Light in Between, Clara vulnerably reveals her experience as a racialized being surviving Predominantly White Institutions (PWIs) and colonization.
-She describes her work as a “poetic memoir of diasporic despair and delight,” where she speaks to the trauma, healing, and growth that comes with discovering your most authentic self.
+In their debut collection, The Whisper, The Storm and The Light in Between, Clara vulnerably reveals their experience as a racialized being surviving Predominantly White Institutions (PWIs) and colonization.
+She describes her work as a “poetic memoir of diasporic despair and delight,” where they speak to the trauma, healing, and growth that comes with discovering your most authentic self.
 Every poem takes you on an emotional ride through the struggle of learning who you are and embracing the love you deserve.

 What Readers Are Saying